-Also homogeneous MAS applications to KM are mainly seen at the modelling level of development.
-With respect to the KM dimension, multi-agent approaches are mostly directed to the modelling of collaboration and interaction between users and systems, that is, with socialization issues.
-While most systems still lean considerably towards a product-oriented view of knowledge, these systems take a more process-oriented view on the management of knowledge, and can support teams and groups, as well as individual users.
-Homogeneous MAS approaches mostly provide a multiplication of a single-agent, and as such may not be able to support enough depth needed at the analysis and design level for comprehensive KM.
+As with the single agent approaches presented above, homogeneous multi-agent systems applications to KM are mainly seen at the modelling level of development.
+On the other hand, in relation to the KM dimension, multi-agent approaches are mostly directed to the modelling of collaboration and interaction between users and systems, that is, with socialization issues.
+While most systems still lean considerably towards a product-oriented view of knowledge, these systems take a more process-oriented view on the management of knowledge than single agent approaches do, and can support teams and groups, as well as individual users.
+Homogeneous multi-agent approaches mostly provide a multiplication of a single-agent, and as such may not be able to support enough depth needed at the analysis and design level for comprehensive KM.
 Complex KM domains often require the combination of global and individual perspectives, and activities to follow desired structures, while enabling autonomous decisions on how to accomplish results.
-In order to cope with these requirements, heterogeneous approaches may be more appropriate.
+In order to cope with these requirements, heterogeneous approaches may be more appropriate, such as those described in the next subsection.